Ravii-saini/MyRecipeApp/README.md

 - `src/app.js`: contain routing between pages.
 - `src/index.js`: main code file for frontend.

 ## Features:
 - User login and Register using userId and Password.
 - See uploaded recipes on the home page.
 - Create a new recipe.
-  - Upload new recipe to database.
+- Upload new recipes to the database.
 - Saved the recipes after login.
-  - connected to mongoDb database.
+- connected to MongoDB database.
 - JWT authentication.